 Totalization of electricity, steam and chilled water use/demand shall allow application of totals to different rate periods, which shall be user definable.

-When specified to provide electrical or utility Use/Demand from a utility pulse contact, the Contractor shall obtain from the local utility all information required to obtain meter data, including k factors, conversion constants, and the like.
+When specified to provide electrical or utility Use/Demand from a utility pulse contact, obtain from the local utility all information required to obtain meter data, including k factors, conversion constants, and the like.

 Point structuring and naming

 General: The intent of this section is to require a consistent means of naming points across all USPS facilities.
-Contractor shall configure the systems from the perspective of the Enterprise, not solely the local project.
-The BAS Contractor shall coordinate with the USPS’s representative and compile and submit a proposed Point Summary Table for review prior to any object programming or project startup.
+Configure the systems from the perspective of the Enterprise, not solely the local project.
+Coordinate with the USPS’s representative and compile and submit a proposed Point Summary Table for review prior to any object programming or project startup.

 Point Naming Convention